SolaceSamples/solace-samples-qpid-proton-c/README.md

 ## Prerequisites

-There are two environments for the
+There are two environments for the Samples.

 ### Docker Environment Prerequisites